What are term deposits and how do they work?

 Who offers term deposits?

-Term deposits are offered by many financial institutions in Australia, including the big four banks—ANZ, CommBank, NAB and Westpac—as well as many other banks, credit unions and financial providers.
+Term deposits are offered by many financial institutions in Australia, including the big four—ANZ, CommBank, NAB, and Westpac—and many other banks and credit unions.

-If the ADI is not on the Australian Prudential Regulation Authority’s list, then according to the Federal Government’s Moneysmart website, anything offered by them is not a term deposit and will not be covered by the FSC.
+Importantly, only registered banks can offer term deposits.
+If an institution isn’t on the Australian Prudential Regulation Authority’s list of ADIs, then anything offered by them isn’t a term deposit and won’t be covered by the FSC.

-If you’re interested in investing in a term deposit you might want to consider the financial institutions Canstar recognises as offering outstanding value across rates, terms and product features in our annual Term Deposit Awards.
+If you’re interested in a term deposit you might want to consider the institutions Canstar recognises as offering outstanding value across rates, terms, and product features in our annual Term Deposit Awards.

 Can I lose money with a term deposit?

-Term deposits are considered a safe investment, although you may not earn as much interest from a term deposit as you might by pursuing some alternative investment strategies, such as online share trading or ETFs.
+Term deposits are considered a safe deposit product, although you may not earn as much from a term deposit as you might by pursuing investment strategies like online share trading or purchasing ETFs.

 How do I apply for a term deposit?

 You can apply for a term deposit in much the same way as you’d apply for a normal bank account.
-The process may be simpler if you’re already an existing customer with the institution offering the term deposit you’re interested in.
+The process may be simpler if you’re already an existing customer of a particular bank.

-Once you’ve decided how much money you want to invest, at a set term deposit rate, you can usually complete an application form online.
-Or you can head into a local branch office if one is available.
+Once you’ve decided how much you want to deposit, at a set interest rate, you can usually simply fill in an online application form or head into a local branch if one is available.

 - What is a term deposit?